3013.4 How to Become a Purchasing Card Site Manager Procedure

 IV.
 Contact Roles and Responsibilities

-• U.S. Bank: responsible for processing the card request, producing the card, sending the card to the applicant.
+• U.S. Bank: responsible for processing the card request, producing the card, and sending the card to the applicant.

 Back to top